GavinKingston/ai-case-study/README.md

 * **How is the company funded?
 How much funding have they received?**

-  *The company is well funded, including a $21 million Series A led by Founders Fund.
-Sourced from their about us page on their website [here](https://www.cognition-labs.com/introducing-devin)*
+  >*"The company is well funded, including a $21 million Series A led by Founders Fund."*

+  Sourced from the cognition "about us" page on their website [here](https://www.cognition-labs.com/introducing-devin)

 ## Business Activities